 Worship leaves us wanting, longing for more of God

 Worship creates in us a Moses like always at his feet dynamic.
 Moses met with God every day in face to face encounters.
 God would show up in his tent where they would speak face to face.
 God’s presence was with him always.
-Encounter after encounter Moses saw the face to God.
+Encounter after encounter Moses saw the face of God.
 Yet, he did not let this create a false sense of security.
 He wanted to see more of God – so he cried, “show me your glory.”
 Matt.
 5:6 says, “Blessed are those who hunger and thirst for righteousness, for they shall be satisfied.”
 Yesterday is gone, today is today.
 Let there be a growing hunger in you for more of him.
-A hunger the keeps growing from glory to glory.
+A desire the keeps growing from glory to glory.